 - Results in longevity

-- Improves the intellect as well as memory
+- Supports the intellect and improves the memory

 - Promotes general health and immunity